top of page

 What is the difference between a U.S. Passport and a Naturalization Certificate?

 A Certificate of Citizenship is documentation of citizenship status issued by the U.S. Citizenship and Immigration Services (USCIS).
 To obtain one, you will need to file Form N-600 Application for Certificate of Citizenship or N-600K Application for Citizenship and Issuance of Certificate (for those residing abroad) with USCIS.
+If the application is for a child who has not yet reached 18 years of age, the child's U.S. citizen parent or legal guardian must submit the application.

 A U.S. Passport is a travel document issued by the Department of State.
 To apply for a U.S. passport, you will need to file a Form DS-11 Application for a U.S. Passport with the Department of State.
 A U.S. passport is good for ten years, after which you will need to file for a renewal.